A special award for cultural projects with refugees was offered by the Federal Commissioner for Cultural and Media Affairs in December 2015.

 Concept based cultural policy in the federal states

 Several federal states have gained attention for their new cultural policy structures and programmes over the last years.
 Most of the 16 states have concrete initiatives for a more concept-based and systematic cultural policy.
 For this, they use different elements: Saxony-Anhalt carried out a cultural convention that presented its findings in February 2013, and Brandenburg presented its "Cultural Policy Strategy 2012" in September 2012.
 Lower Saxony started working on a concept for culture development in 2011.
 Thuringia published a culture concept at the end of 2012.
-Following Bavaria, North Rhine-Westphalia and Lower Saxony, Berlin presented a culture (funding) report in 2012.
-Moreover North Rhine-Westphalia is working on a law for funding the cultural sector; the Cabinet passed its guidelines in April 2013.
+Following Bavaria, North Rhine-Westphalia, Saxony and Lower Saxony and Schleswig-Holstein, Berlin presented a culture (funding) report in 2012.
 Given the topicality of the issue, the Kulturpolitische Gesellschaft organised a nationwide congress on concept-based cultural policy in June 2013 with approximately 500 participants.